MSylvia/Ini-js/README.md

 * Ini-js does not support `prop = "foo" bar "baz"` syntax.
 * Ini-js does not support git-config's `[section.subsection]` subsection declaration syntax, only `[section "subsection"]`.
 * Ini-js does not support multivalued variables: existing properties declared with a new value will be overridden.
 * Ini-js *does* support variables declared outside of a section.
-These variables are considered to be in a `null` section, and must appear before any and all sections.
+These variables are considered to be in a `null` section, and must appear before any and all sections (when parsed; they can, however, be added programatically at any point).

 ## Example